-Let's decode and learn how to read your eyeglass prescription
+Let's decode and make you knowledgeable about your prescription

 Below is the explanation to tell whether it is for a single vision or bifocal / progressive lenses